Link Search Menu Expand Document

 $all = plugins\model\primary\inventoryContracts::GetAll();

-Create new php file: model/InventoryModel.php
+Create a new model: model/InventoryModel.php

 class InventoryModel extends inventory implements ModelContracts {